 Interview with Dr. Angela Ver Ploeg, Nationally Certified School Psychologist

-Angela Ver Ploeg, came to work as a school psychologist in Alaska in 2000 after years of similar work in Ohio and Tennessee.
-She has a Master’s Degree, and an additional Educational Specialist degree.
-Van Ploeg has immersed herself in the world of children and teens with Asperger’s Syndrome, and in learning about their daily lives at school and at home.
+Angela Ver Ploeg came to work as a school psychologist in Alaska in 2000 after years of similar work in Ohio and Tennessee.
+She has a Master’s Degree and Educational Specialist degree.
+Van Ploeg has immersed herself in the world of children and teens with Asperger’s Syndrome, learning about their daily lives at school and at home.
 Her intensive study of Asperger’s has made her both an expert and an innovator in the treatment programs she recommends to parents and teachers.
-Her insights about the unusual traits of Asperger’s are complex and often profound, but her suggestions for families have an encouraging simplicity and practicality.
+Her insights about the unusual traits of autism are complex and often profound, but her suggestions for families have an encouraging simplicity and practicality.

 The School Environment

-Some smaller schools, such as some of the small rural schools Ver Ploeg works with in Alaska, have fewer problems because they practice an ethic of inclusion.
-Because all the students and teachers know each other (and perhaps in part because of local cultures emphasizing community), there is more acceptance.
-Students get used to someone behaving differently, and use expressions such as, “That is just him” (or her).
+Some smaller schools, such as the rural schools Ver Ploeg works with in Alaska, have fewer problems because they practice an ethic of inclusion.
+Because all students and teachers know each other (and perhaps in part because of local cultures emphasizing community) there is more acceptance.
+Students get used to someone behaving differently and value the person for who they are.
 In these kinds of schools with inclusion settings, bullying is addressed by the whole group.
 Children may even explain the situation to each other.
-The inclusion provides the acceptance that fosters healthier relationships.
+The inclusion promotes acceptance that fosters healthier relationships.